ccdale/s3tar/README.md

   Using the "-v" switch will make the program verbose, showing each file that is copied into the tar archive.

+  Files in Glacier and Glacier Deep Archive are ignored.

 Options:
   -c, --compression TEXT  optional compression ['b', 'g', 'n', 'z'], default
                           'g'